simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/pycmap_dataset_columns.rst

     |

     :Parameters:
-      **table: string:**
+      **tableName: string**
         The name of table associated with the dataset.
-A full list of table names can be found in the :ref:`Catalog`.
+A full list of table names can be found in the :ref:`Catalog` or :ref:`Dataset_list` method.

-    :returns\:: Pandas dataframe.

 |